fiazaich/Learning-under-Drift/README.md

 ## Learning under Distributional Drift — Reproducibility Guide

-Code for the Gaussian experiments, neural-network drift simulation, and Fisher–Rao footprint demo used in the paper **Learning under Distributional Drift: Reproducibility as an Intrinsic Statistical Resource** (S. Zaichyk).
+Code for the Gaussian experiments, neural-network drift simulation, and Fisher–Rao footprint demo used in the paper **Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource** (S. Zaichyk).

 ### Environment